OARelatedWork: A Large-Scale Dataset of Related Work Sections with Full-texts from Open Access Sources: OARelatedWork Dataset

 We also make sure that every target document, for which the related work is generated, and all cited documents have an abstract.

 In this way we obtain 94~450 papers with related work section and 5~824~689 unique cited papers in selected related work sections.

 Of all of these unique cited papers, 82\% are abstract-only papers.
-As we want to provide a dataset that is suitable for evaluation of models on full-texts we decided to make sure that every related work section in validation and test set splits has all cited documents with full-text.
+As we want to provide a dataset that is suitable for evaluation of models on full-texts, we decided to make sure that \emph{every related work section in validation and test set splits has all cited documents with full-text}.
 To achieve that, we found all documents satisfying this condition and used 50\% of them as our test set, 30\% of them as our validation set, and we assigned the rest to the train set.

-However, as can be seen in Table \ref{tab:dataset_comparison} , this way of splitting caused that train set contains longer targets, as it is more probable to cover all citations in shorter text, because shorter related works have less citations on average.
-Nevertheless, this does not present fundamental problem given our task definitions (see Section \ref{sec:tasks_definition}).
+However, as can be seen in Table~\ref{tab:dataset_comparison}, this way of splitting caused the train set to contain longer targets, as it is more probable to cover all citations in shorter text, because shorter related works have fewer citations on average.
+Nevertheless, this does not present a fundamental problem given our task definitions (see Section~\ref{sec:tasks_definition}).